AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART12.md

 **HIGH:**
 1. ⚠️ **Cursor Usage:** Iterates concepts with cursor
    - Performance: O(N²) for N concepts
-   - Could be set-based with CROSS APPLY:
+   - MUST be set-based with CROSS APPLY:
    ```sql
    WITH NearestNeighbors AS (
        SELECT